Why I'm Catholic

 The fragmentation problem is serious enough on its own.
 But there is another layer to it that I found even harder to escape.

-In Matthew 16:18, Christ makes a promise: "On this rock I will build my church, and the gates of hell shall not prevail against it."
-At the end of Matthew's Gospel, after the resurrection, He says to His disciples: "All authority in heaven and on earth has been given to me.
+Christ makes a promise: "On this rock I will build my church, and the gates of hell shall not prevail against it" (Matt 16:18).
+At the end of Matthew's Gospel, after the resurrection, he says to his disciples: "All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
-And behold, I am with you always, to the end of the age" (Matt 28:18–20).
+And behold, I am with you always, to the end of the age" (Matt 28:18-20).

 What This Means